nxbdi/syssc-ui/README.txt

 $ pyuic4 ssc_widget.ui > ui_ssc_widget.py

 Then the program can be started by running the 'sscTool.py' script directly.
 The protocol database 'mpc_v5.csv' must be in the same directory.
-For support building on Windows or Mac, please contact the project team.

-March 25, 2014
+September 4, 2014